chenkhan/haze-synthesizing/README.md

 # haze-synthesizing
-To synthesize a color-corrected hazy dataset using neural network.Implemented in pytorch
+To synthesize a color-corrected hazy dataset using neural network.
+Implemented in pytorch